YetAnotherGerrit/Ronja.js/SECURITY.md

 # Security Policy

 Use at your own risk.
+No warranty whatsoever.